ingmarboeschen/JATSdecoder/README.md

 - **JATSdecoder helper functions** are helpfull for many text mining project and straight forward to use on any textual input:
   - text2sentences() # breaks floating text into sentences
-  - text2num() # converts spelled number, fractions, potencies, percentages and numbers denoted with e+num to decimals
+  - text2num() # converts spelled out numbers, fractions, potencies, percentages and numbers denoted with e+num to decimals
   - ngram() # creates n gram of words around a pattern match in text
   - strsplit2() # splits text at pattern match with option "before" or "after" and without removing the pattern match
   - letter.convert() # converts many hexadecimal and HTML characters to unicode and performs CERMINE specific error correction